Updated December 2015

-- 282 students from Sedgwick County are studying at KU Medical Center.
+- 313 students from Sedgwick County are currently studying at KU Medical Center.

-- 18 high school students in Sedgwick County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the University of Kansas Area Health Education Centers.
+- 42 high school students in Sedgwick County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU AHECs.

-- Wichita High School is one of 17 schools statewide that used Mini Medical School in Fiscal Year 2014, a resource kit for upper level high school teachers in the biological sciences.
+- Wichita High School is one of 19 schools statewide that used Mini Medical School during the 2014-15 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
-Mini Medical School was created by the KU Area Health Education Centers and features physicians and experts from KU Medical Center and Kansas State University.
+Mini Medical School was created by the KU AHECs and features physicians and experts from KU Medical Center and Kansas State University.

-- Sedgwick County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD,, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
-The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.
+- Sedgwick County is part of the South-Central Medical Education Network with Greg Thomas, M.D., and Marla Ullom-Minnich, M.D., residents of McPherson and Moundridge, respectively, serving as the medical education directors.
+The directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 1,353 KU Medical Center graduates live and/or practice in Sedgwick County.
+- 1,408 KU Medical Center alumni live and/or practice in Sedgwick County.

 - 5 health care providers have been placed in Sedgwick County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 4 Sedgwick County health care employers exhibited with 2013 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.
-One of the KCO events is hosted at the School of Medicine in Wichita.
+- 2 Sedgwick County health care employers exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

-- 1,715 enrollments in KU Medical Center continuing education courses and conferences by Sedgwick County health care professionals in Fiscal Year 2015.
+- 3343 enrollments in KU Medical Center continuing education/professional development courses and conferences by Sedgwick County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Advancing Health Care Access

-- 14 Sedgwick County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Sedgwick County residents saw KU Medical Center health care providers 20 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the KU Center for Telemedicine and Telehealth.

-- More than seven years ago, KU School of Medicine—Wichita students opened the JayDoc Community Clinic on Saturdays in Wichita's Guadalupe Clinic to care for the uninsured and underserved.
+- More than a decade ago, KU School of Medicine—Wichita students opened the JayDoc Community Clinic on Saturdays in Wichita's Guadalupe Clinic to care for the uninsured and underserved.
 Under volunteer physician supervision, medical students treat about 500 patients annually.